This post contains affiliate links. As an Amazon associate, I earn from qualifying purchases.

 That’s a Perfect Boise Walking Tour!

 What would you do on a perfect Boise Walking Tour?
+Are you ready to start booking your hotel in Boise right now?
 Do you think the Basque Libre will ever catch on?
 And what is the matter with those fish at the Boise Art Museum?
-Please leave your thoughts below!
+Please email me at email@example.com and let me know!